tc39-transfer/proposal-random-functions/README.md

 When either argument is NaN, the expected output is also NaN.

+### Some open questions

-It is still an open question of how and when to clamp values of ±Infinity.
+It is not yet clear how and when to clamp values of ±Infinity.

-Equally, it's not yet clear how to handle generating an integer when passed non-integer values, be that throwing a TypeError, rounding down or discarding the fractional component.
+Equally, we don't yet know the best way to handle generating an integer when passed non-integer values, be that throwing a TypeError, rounding down or discarding the fractional component.

 ## Interaction With Other Proposals